DataAnalyzer-Pooja/Earth-CO2-Emissions/README.md

-## Findings & Recommendations has been enclosed in the attached presentation.
+## Findings & Recommendations have been enclosed in the attached presentation.

-I hope this project helps you understand the methane emission trends.
+I hope this project helps you understand carbon dioxide emission trends.
 If you have any questions or suggestions, please don't hesitate to reach out.
 - [LinkedIn](https://www.linkedin.com/in/contact-analyzer-pooja-verma)
 - [NovyPro](https://www.novypro.com/profile_projects/poojaverma)